Iamlel/aoc2022/day6/README.md

 ### Solution

 Part 2 isn't worth explaining.
-The solution is the exact same, expect we now check for 14 characters, instead of 4.
+The solution is the exact same, except we now check for 14 characters, instead of 4.
 In fact, here is a generalized solution that works with any **r** amount of consecutive different characters.

 ```perl
 use List::MoreUtils qw(first_index);